 - Exports: See all of the exports you’ve already set up or create one.
 You can also perform certain actions like, edit or clone an export.
 Exports are used to extract or receive data from an application or system.
 An example would be exporting inventory data from NetSuite.

 - Scripts: You can create, view, or modify custom scripts for your integrations.
 This only displays with developer mode enabled.

 - Agents: You can use agents to access a database that is behind a firewall without whitelisting IP addresses.

 - Stacks: You can set up and manage server environments to store various integration objects, such as scripts, hooks, and wrappers.
 This only displays with developer mode enabled.

 - API tokens: Get tokens to access the integrator.io API.

 - Recycle bin: Any resource you delete will be moved to the Recycle bin.
 Resources are things like connections and exports.
-After 30 days, any resources in the Recycle bin will be deleted.
+After 30 days, any resource in the Recycle bin is deleted.

 Find solutions to problems with the following options:

 - Help center: Find articles with solutions to your problems, guides for how to use tools, and answers to your questions.

-- What’s new: See our release notes to find out about changes and new features.
+- What’s new: See the release notes to find out about changes and new features.